SuZero-5DChess/5dchess_engine/README.md

 - &#9745; support even timeline game
 - &#9745; 5dpgn reader for simplified moves
 - &#9745; ~~method~~ function to get check path
-- &#9744; test hypercuboid algorithm
+- &#9745; test hypercuboid algorithm
 - &#9745; promotion
-- &#9744; integrate the function of reading simplified: implement an additional `parse_game` function for parser class
+- &#9745; integrate the function of reading simplified: implement an additional `parse_game` function for parser class
 - &#9744; refactor the `action` class as a sequence of moves sorted by the line of the destination board
-- &#9744; refactor the `game` class and correspondin python interface
+- &#9744; refactor the `game` class and correspondig python interface
 - &#9744; document for notation of 5dLAN and simplified 5dpgn